 Washington has numerous hiking paths.
-The C&O Canal offers 185 miles stretching from D.C. to Cumberland, Maryland; hiking any section of the flat dirt towpath or its more rugged side paths is a pleasure (and it’s free).
-There are picnic tables, some with barbecue grills, about every 5 miles on the way to Cumberland.
-Theodore Roosevelt Island has more than 88 wilderness acres to explore, and Rock Creek Park boasts 20 miles of hiking trails (visit www.nps.gov/rocr/planyourvisit/brochures.htm for maps).
+The C&O Canal offers 184.5 miles stretching from D.C. to Cumberland, Maryland; hiking any section of the flat dirt towpath or its more rugged side paths is a pleasure (and it’s free).
+Hiker/biker campsites along the way provide a picnic table, grill, and chemical toilet.
+Theodore Roosevelt Island is 88 1/2 acres of wilderness but allows hikes on only three short trails.
+Rock Creek Park boasts 20 miles of hiking trails (visit www.nps.gov/rocr/planyourvisit/maps.htm for maps).

 Georgetown’s waterfront complex, The Washington Harbour, at 3050 K St. NW (www.thewashingtonharbour.com/skating; tel 202/706-7666), operates an ice rink that, at 11,800 square feet, is the largest outdoor skating venue in the city.
-(The view of the Potomac River ain’t bad either.)
-The season runs November to March, and the rink is open Monday through Thursday noon to 9pm, Friday noon to 10pm, Saturday 10am to 10pm, and Sunday 10am to 7pm.
+(The recessed positioning of the rink obstructs what would otherwise be an awesome view of the Potomac River.)
+The season runs November to March, and the rink is open Monday and Tuesday noon to 7pm, Wednesday and Thursday noon to 9pm, Friday noon to 10pm, Saturday 10am to 10pm, and Sunday 10am to 7pm.